Legally Written and Reviewed by Matthew Dolman

 These are not merely statistics; these are thousands of lives shattered by violence that allegedly took place under the watch and warrant of Lyft Corporation.

 The reports show that in the most severe categories of sexual assault, drivers were the perpetrators in approximately 90% of the cases.
-This is not a user problem; it is a profound institutional failure within the company's hiring, monitoring, and complaint system.
+This is not a user problem; it is a profound institutional failure within the company’s hiring, monitoring, and complaint system, especially regarding passenger safety and inadequate driver screening.

 Institutional Negligence – Lyft Corporation's Calculated Betrayal

 The legal claims against Lyft Corporation focus on its deliberate and negligent choices.
-We assert that the company created a system uniquely susceptible to predators and then allegedly failed to intervene even when the body count rose.
+Lawsuits claim that Lyft failed to protect passengers and riders by not implementing basic safety features, such as in-car surveillance cameras or mandatory sexual harassment training for drivers.
+Plaintiffs allege that Lyft created a system uniquely susceptible to predators and then allegedly failed to intervene even when the body count rose.

 Our investigations and lawsuits target three core areas of institutional liability: